The complete guide to...

 Skiing in November

-By November, the days are drawing in and it should be turning noticeably colder, with resorts on standby for the first real signs of winter.
+By November, the days are drawing in and it should be turning noticeably colder in the Alps, with resorts on standby for the first real signs of winter.
 In a typical year, a number of snowfalls will allow some sort of base to start accumulating at altitude (occasionally lower down as well), but it doesn’t always happen and some recent Novembers have seen little or no fresh snow at all.

-There will always be plenty of glacier options open though, including Tignes, Zermatt, Saas-Fee, Hintertux, Sölden, Stubai, and the Kitzsteinhorn, to name just a few.
+There will always be plenty of glacier options open though, including Zermatt, Saas-Fee, Hintertux, Sölden, Stubai and the Kitzsteinhorn in Kaprun, to name just a few.

 November is also the month when we see the first proper ski resort openings in the Alps, though considerable man-made help is often required.

-Obergurgl is normally the first major entirely non-glacial resort to open, typically in mid-November, with Val Thorens always hot on its heels, opening around the third weekend in November.
+Obergurgl is normally the first major entirely non-glacial ski resort to open, typically in mid-November, with further big names following suit towards the end of the month, including Val Thorens, Ischgl, Val d’Isère and Tignes.

-If there has been early snow, a number of other ski resorts may also decide to at open (at least partially), sometimes quite early in the month, but, generally speaking, snow conditions in the Alps in November are volatile and the vast majority of ski resorts remain closed until December.
+If there has been early snow, a number of other ski resorts may also decide to open (at least partially), sometimes quite early in the month, but, generally speaking, snow conditions are volatile in the Alps in November and the vast majority of ski resorts remain closed until December.

 Skiing in December